Rangan Chatterjee

-Rangan Chatterjee (born 1977) is a British physician, author, television presenter and podcaster.
+Rangan Chatterjee is a British physician, author, television presenter and podcaster.
 He is best known for his TV show Doctor in the House and for being the resident doctor on BBC Breakfast and as a regular contributor to BBC Radio.

 Early life

-Chatterjee was raised in a medical family.
-His late father, Tarun Chatterjee, came to England from Kolkata, India in the 1960s and was a consultant in genito-urinary medicine at Manchester Royal Infirmary.
+Chatterjee's Bengali father, Tarun Chatterjee, came to England from Kolkata, India in the 1960s and was a consultant in genito-urinary medicine at Manchester Royal Infirmary.
 Chatterjee was a pupil at Manchester Grammar School from 1988 to 1995; then he attended the University of Edinburgh, where he studied Medicine and graduated in 2001 with an additional degree in immunology.

 Career

 Chatterjee hosts the podcast "Feel Better, Live More," and has appeared on BBC Radio as a regular commentator.
 In 2017 he came 8th in the Pulse Power 50 list of influential GPs.

+In 2017, Chatterjee appeared as a presenter on the BBC One television series Holding Back the Years.

+Chatterjee is no longer a licensed practicing doctor in the UK, as of 24th March 2024.